cityenergyproject/seattle/documentation/Building_outlines.md

 ### Step 3: Geometry Updates: Categorize and Create Lists
 These updates require a correction to the building outline and fall into three categories:
-- Complete redo: A building footprint is entirely wrong (e.g. building was rebuilt) and the footprint needs to be redrawn.
+- Replacement: A building footprint is partially or entirely wrong (e.g. building was rebuilt) and the footprint needs to be replaced with the correct footprint.
 - Additions: Multiple buildings comprise the record, however, some are missing and need to be added (often the case for apartment condominiums)
 - Deletions: Sometimes footprints accidentally include buildings or structures that should not be part of the record and need to be removed.